ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Administrator's Manual.md

 #### altiMon Directory

 This directory contains xml configuration files, shell scripts, sql files, log directories required to run altiMon(Altibase Monitoring Daemon).
-For more information about the subdirectories, please refer to the *Utilities Manual*.
+For more information about the subdirectories, please refer to the *[Utilities Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.2/eng/Utilities%20Manual.md#altimon)*.

 #### arch_logs Directory

-This directory contains backup log files for recovery.
+This directory contains Log Files backed up for recovery.
 The location and name of this directory must be specified in the altibase.properties file.

 #### bin Directory